Genivia/ugrep/README.md

                   if the terminal driver interprets some of it as commands.

            --and [-e] PATTERN ... -e PATTERN
                   Specify additional patterns to match.
-Patterns must be speci- fied with -e.
-Each -e PATTERN following this option is  consid- ered  an  alternative  pattern  to match, i.e. each -e is inter- preted as an OR pattern.
+Patterns must be specified with -e.
+Each -e PATTERN following this option is considered an alternative pattern to match, i.e. each -e is interpreted as an OR pattern.
 For example, -e A -e B --and -e C -e D matches lines with (`A' or `B') and (`C' or `D').
 Note that multiple -e PATTERN are alternations that bind more tightly together than --and.
-Option --stats displays the search pat- terns  applied.
+                  Option --stats displays the search patterns applied.
 See also options --not, --andnot, --bool, --files and --lines.

            --andnot [-e] PATTERN
                   Combines --and --not.
 See also options --and, --not and --bool.

            -B NUM, --before-context=NUM
                   Output NUM lines of leading context before matching lines.
 Places a --group-separator between contiguous groups of matches.
 If -o is specified, output the match with context to fit NUM columns before the match or shortening the match.
 See also options -A, -C and -y.

            -b, --byte-offset
                   The offset in bytes of a matched line is displayed in front of the respective matched line.
 If -u is specified, displays the offset for each pattern matched on the same line.
 Byte offsets are exact for ASCII, UTF-8 and raw binary input.
 Otherwise, the byte offset in the UTF-8 normalized input is displayed.

            --binary-files=TYPE
                   Controls searching and reporting pattern matches in binary files.
                   TYPE can be `binary', `without-match`, `text`, `hex` and `with-hex'.
-The default is `binary' to search binary files  and to report a match without displaying the match.  `without-match' ignores binary matches.  `text' treats all binary files as text, which  might  output  binary  garbage to the terminal, which can have problematic consequences if the terminal driver  interprets some  of it as commands.  `hex' reports all matches in hexadeci- mal.  `with-hex' only reports  binary  matches  in  hexadecimal, leaving  text  matches alone.
+The default is `binary' to search binary files and to report a match without displaying the match.  `without-match' ignores binary matches.  `text' treats all binary files as text, which might output binary garbage to the terminal, which can have problematic consequences if the terminal driver interprets some of it as commands.  `hex' reports all matches in hexadecimal.
+                  `with-hex' only reports binary matches in hexadecimal, leaving text matches alone.
 A match is considered binary when matching a zero byte or invalid UTF.
 Short options are -a, -I, -U, -W and -X.

            --bool, -%
                   Specifies Boolean query patterns.
 A Boolean query pattern is composed of `AND', `OR', `NOT' operators and grouping with `(' `)'.
 Spacing between subpatterns is the same as `AND', `|' is the same as `OR' and a `-' is the same as `NOT'.
-The `OR' oper- ator  binds  more  tightly than `AND'.
+The `OR' operator binds more tightly than `AND'.
 For example, --bool 'A|B C|D' matches lines with (`A' or `B') and (`C' or `D'), --bool 'A -B' matches lines with `A' and not `B'.
 Operators `AND', `OR', `NOT' require proper spacing.
 For example, --bool 'A OR B AND C OR D' matches lines with (`A' or `B') and (`C' or `D'), --bool 'A AND NOT B' matches lines with `A' without `B'.
-Quoted  sub- patterns  are matched literally as strings.
+Quoted subpatterns are matched literally as strings.
 For example, --bool 'A "AND"|"OR"' matches lines with `A' and also either `AND' or `OR'.
 Parenthesis are used for grouping.
 For example, --bool '(A B)|C' matches lines with `A' and `B', or lines with `C'.
 Note that all subpatterns in a Boolean query pattern are regular expressions, unless -F is specified.
 Options -E, -F, -G, -P and -Z can be combined with --bool to match subpatterns as strings or regular expressions (-E is the default.)
 This option does not apply to -f FILE patterns.
 Option --stats displays the search patterns applied.
 See also options --and, --andnot, --not, --files and --lines.

            --break
                   Adds a line break between results from different files.

            -C NUM, --context=NUM
                   Output NUM lines of leading and trailing context surrounding each matching line.
-Places a --group-separator between contigu- ous  groups  of  matches.
+Places a --group-separator between contiguous groups of matches.
 If -o is specified, output the match with context to fit NUM columns before and after the match or shortening the match.
 See also options -A, -B and -y.

            -c, --count
                   Only a count of selected lines is written to standard output.
 If -o or -u is specified, counts the number of patterns matched.
 If -v is specified, counts the number of non-matching lines.

            --color[=WHEN], --colour[=WHEN]
                   Mark up the matching text with the expression stored in the GREP_COLOR or GREP_COLORS environment variable.
 WHEN can be `never', `always', or `auto', where `auto' marks up matches only when output on a terminal.
 The default is `auto'.

            --colors=COLORS, --colours=COLORS
                   Use COLORS to mark up text.
 COLORS is a colon-separated list of one or more parameters `sl=' (selected line), `cx=' (context line), `mt=' (matched text), `ms=' (match selected), `mc=' (match context), `fn=' (file name), `ln=' (line number), `cn=' (column number), `bn=' (byte offset), `se=' (separator).
-Param- eter  values are ANSI SGR color codes or `k' (black), `r' (red), `g' (green),  `y'  (yellow),  `b'  (blue),  `m'  (magenta),  `c' (cyan), `w' (white).
+Parameter values are ANSI SGR color codes or `k' (black), `r' (red), `g' (green), `y' (yellow), `b' (blue), `m' (magenta), `c' (cyan), `w' (white).
                   Upper case specifies background colors.
 A `+' qualifies a color as bright.
 A foreground and a background color may be combined with font properties `n' (normal), `f' (faint), `h' (highlight), `i' (invert), `u' (underline).
-Param- eter `hl' enables file name hyperlinks.
+Parameter `hl' enables file name hyperlinks.
 Parameter `rv' reverses the `sl=' and `cx=' parameters with option -v.
 Selectively overrides GREP_COLORS.

            --config[=FILE], ---[FILE]
                   Use configuration FILE.
 The default FILE is `.ugrep'.
 The working directory is checked first for FILE, then the home directory.
 The options specified in the configuration FILE are parsed first, followed by the remaining options specified on the command line.